steveoro/goggles_admin2/docs/data_fix/phase6_implementation_complete.md

 Added `commit_phase6` action that:
 - Validates all phase files (1-4) exist
-- Initializes `PhaseCommitter` with all phase paths
+- Initializes `Main` with all phase paths
 - Commits all entities in a single transaction
 - Generates SQL file in `results.new` directory
 - Moves source JSON to `results.done` as backup